 The good news is that European property has never been such great value for money, with property prices historically low and currency fluctuations in favour of sterling, now is a great time to buy European property.

-Property Venture®, is an independent, UK-based agent for overseas property who helps people buy holiday homes and investment property in Europe, more easily and safely than they can on their own, because they offer grounded common-sense advice.
+Property Venture® is an award-winning, UK-based agency for overseas property who helps people buy investment property and holiday homes in Europe, more easily and safely than they can on their own, because we offer grounded common-sense advice.

 Tags: , , , , , , , ,